 Wat is het Open Wetlab?

 Apart from these facilities the Open Wetlab runs a research programme in bio art, bio design and art science collaborations.
-An overview of these activities can be found on the Open Wetlab project page.

 Who can use the Open Wetlab?